 This post contains all about Inna Lillahi wa Inna Ilayhi Rajioon message for the Muslims and on which events it should be used.
 Read on this post to learn Innalillahi wa Innailaihi Rojiun meaning and how it is written in different languages.

 Mostly, we recite the Quranic verses without understanding and realizing their actual meaning.
 If we try to understand the meaning of Innalillahi wa Innailaihi Rojiun deeply, we will definitely find great explanations.
-The meaning of Innalillahiwainnailaihirojiun is: “… Indeed, we belong to Allah, and Indeed, to Him, we shall return”.
+The meaning of Innalillahiwainnailaihirojiun was mentioned in the Quran in a verse: “… Indeed, we belong to Allah, and Indeed, to Him, we shall return”.
 (Al-Baqarah: 156)

 Following is the meaning of every single word: